OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 This project is not supposed to contain any source file except web resources (archived).

 It pulls the `NMEA.multiplexer`, `RESTNavServer`, and the `NMEA.mux.extensions` projects (or whatever you want or need).
-This is what you would to tweak to fit your requirements.
+This is what you would tweak to fit your requirements.

 When available, the file `rc.local` is to give you some inspiration, so you can modify the one in `/etc/rc.local` on the destination machine to start the Multiplexer at boot time.